Lower Blepharoplasty in Brazil: the rejuvenation of the gaze begins with the lower eyelids

 First week

 The swelling peaks between the second and third day and begins to decrease progressively.
 Bruising, when present, usually resolves in seven to ten days.
-I remove the stitches from the transcutaneous approach between the fifth and seventh day.
+I remove the sutures from the transcutaneous approach between the fifth and seventh day.
 Avoid physical exertion, prolonged reading, and sun exposure.

 Second week